mypolitics/mypolitics-classic/README.md

 # mypolitics

-mypolitics is a political test showing your views on seven axes and a compass.
+mypolitics is a political test showing your views on seven axes and a political compass.
 Made with React, Redux, SCSS and TypeScript.

 ![logo](https://user-images.githubusercontent.com/10941338/65378407-196a4980-dcb8-11e9-8562-fb4e53a7b355.png)